kavika13/jumpmanzero/readme.md

 Point at the DirectX SDK you installed (Include and Libraries folders)

-- TODO: Set up these values via Property Sheets for per-user/per-machine macro values.
-VS2010 broke the rest of these instructions.
+- TODO: Set up these values via user Property Sheets for `DXInstallDir` macro now used by build (see value below).
 - See the "To specify a per-user directory list" section of [the Directories Property Page instructions](http://msdn.microsoft.com/en-us/library/vstudio/ee855621.aspx)
 - Make sure you add the DirectX SDK Include/Lib paths, and add them **before all other paths** - otherwise the Windows SDK versions of the headers might be used instead, and you'll have build problems
 - Make sure you set up the directories for both the Debug and Release builds (if it doesn't automatically do both.
 It did both at the same time for me)
-- The library I am using installs at `C:\Program Files (x86)\Microsoft DirectX 9.0 SDK (October 2004)`
+- The library I am using is installed at `C:\Program Files (x86)\Microsoft DirectX 9.0 SDK (October 2004)\`.
+Create a `DXInstallDir` macro with this value.

-###Using Visual Studio 2015

-- I had to link a legacy standard library shim in order to get my project to compile.
-See: https://msdn.microsoft.com/en-us/library/bb531344.aspx
-- To do this, I added `legacy_stdio_definitions.lib` to Linker -> Input -> Additional Dependencies.